ethereum/portal-blog/pages/posts/roadmap-2024.md

 - **Objective 5: Communicate effectively with users and developers**
     - Key result 1:
-        - Github issues and comments across the Portal specs, Glados, and client repositories are always responded to (even if just an acknowledgement of receipt) in less than 3 days.
+        - Github issues and comments across the Portal specs, Glados, and client repositories are always responded to (even if just an acknowledgement of receipt) within 3 days.
     - Key result 2:
         - New features and milestones are reported via the Portal blog within 1 month of final PR being merged.
     - Key result 3: